xOS/GeoIP/README.md

 Pass the appropriate flag (usually `-4` and `-6`) to your client to switch between IPv4 and IPv6 lookup.

+The `network` field reports the smallest CIDR prefix available across all loaded databases, so you always get the most specific network segment the stack can identify.
+When no provider supplies network information the field is omitted.

 ## Features

 * Easy to remember domain name